 He's talking about denuclearization of the entire peninsula.

-He gave a a photograph with Kim Jong-un.
+He gave a photograph with Kim Jong-un.

-I'll I'll take three Americans for a photograph.
+I'll take three Americans for a photograph.

 I'll take the dismantling of test missile sites for a photograph.

-Or Bill Clinton bribing Kim Jong-un's father, Kim Jong ill.
+Or Bill Clinton bribing Kim Jong-un's father, Kim Jong, ill.

-You know, so of course fake news doesn't want to carry the president's speech.
+You know, so of course, fake news doesn't want to carry the president's speech.

 You know, for days, along with their friends in the Democratic Party, they've been in a meltdown mode over reports that children are being separated from parents.

-You know, but lo and behold, they didn't utter a single solitary word when the anointed one was putting kids in cages, separated from parents, and literally prosecuting illegal immigrants to the tune of a half a million, and literally said he doesn't have the ability to change the laws, even If the outcomes of the laws, by the way, are tragic.
+You know, but lo and behold, they didn't utter a single solitary word when the Anointed One was putting kids in cages, separated from parents, and literally prosecuting illegal immigrants to the tune of a half a million and literally said he doesn't have the ability to change the laws, even if the outcomes of the laws, by the way, are tragic.

 Oh, so he's saying that Donald Trump didn't have the constitutional ability to do what he did yesterday, which, by the way, most constitutional scholars and legal scholars will tell you that's a fact.